top of page

 Many metal roof warranties are prorated and may not cover:

-• Cosmetic damage (fading, denting, rust)
+• Cosmetic damage (fading, dents, rust)

 • Improper installation (which is common)